What do they do?

 Forestry and logging workers plant, prune, measure, cut and clear trees from forests.
 They have good knowledge of trees and timber types, knowledge o tree pruning, felling, cutting and trimming methods, good mechanical operations skills (from chainsaws to heavy vehicles) along with firefighting, and health and safety.

 A typical day

-Often a 10-hour working day; sometimes weekend work is required.
-There are a mix of jobs to do from preparing the ground, planting, pruning, measuring tree growth, selecting and cutting down trees through to using harvesting machinery, operating loaders, cutting and grading logs and maintaining equipment.
+Often a ten-hour working day; sometimes weekend work is required.
+There are a mix of jobs to do from preparing the ground, planting, pruning, measuring tree growth, selecting and cutting down trees through to using harvesting machinery, operating loader, cutting and grading logs and maintaining equipment.

 |Study areas||Attributes||Helpful experience||Preferred work environments|

 |School||Entry level jobs||Advancing jobs||Senior jobs|

 Good NCEA passes in Maths and English (Level 1) are ideal.

 |Unit standards in schools||Traineeship or apprenticeship||Higher learning||Higher learning|